dipterix/rpyANTs/README.md

 `install_ants` creates an isolated `Python` environment managed by [`RAVE`](https://rave.wiki/).
-This environment does not conflict nor affect any existing Python installations.
+This environment does not conflict nor affect your existing Python installations.

 ## How to use